SVGGraph options: log_axis_y

 $settings['widget_taste'] = 'banana'; $settings['widget_colour'] = array('red', 'green', 'blue');

 For this example, the widgets for all datasets will taste of banana.
 The graph will use red widgets for dataset 0, green widgets for dataset 1 and blue widgets for dataset 2.
 Dataset 3 repeats the sequence so its widgets will be red, dataset 4 will have green widgets and dataset 5 will have blue widgets.

 - Bar3DGraph BarAndLineGraph BarGraph BoxAndWhiskerGraph BubbleGraph CylinderGraph FloatingBarGraph GroupedBar3DGraph GroupedBarGraph GroupedCylinderGraph Histogram HorizontalBarGraph HorizontalFloatingBarGraph HorizontalGroupedBarGraph LineGraph MultiLineGraph MultiRadarGraph MultiScatterGraph RadarGraph ScatterGraph

 This option changes the Y-axis divisions from evenly-spaced values to a logarithmic scale.
 Logarithmic scales cannot show a 0 value, so attempting to set a minimum (or maximum) for the axis that has a 0 value will cause an error.
 The minimum and maximum must have the same sign for the same reason.

-For dual Y-axis graphs the option supports an array containing a true or false value for each axis, for example:
+For multiple Y-axis graphs the option supports an array containing a true or false value for each axis, for example:

 $settings['log_axis_y'] = array(true, false);